Speech Therapy for Children with Autism

 What is speech therapy for children with ASD?

-Speech therapy for autistic children supports communication across speech, language, and social interaction.
+Speech therapy for children with autism supports communication across speech, language, and social interaction.
 This can include helping a child express needs, understand language, participate in conversation, and use tools like communication boards where helpful.

 Is speech therapy only for children who are non-verbal?